SomeDad/Study/README.md

 I watched a few "day in the life of a SOC Analyst" videos on Youtube, which really got me in the mood to learn more practically.
 I signed up to Splunk learning to do Splunk Fundamentals 1, which has now changed to a number of single-subject courses that break down specifc uses of Splunk into smaller video segments; Using Fields, Scheduling Reports and Alerts, etc.

+**12/02/2022** - While watching a few "day in the life of..." videos and seeing GRC Consultant roles advertised, I decided that I would slightly change my study goals to try to attain myself a position of GRC Consultant.
+I believe that my skills from Detective / Policing work would greatly help me to be an effective and valuable GRC Consultant for a Cyber Security company.

+I am still continuing my practical study in the background (Network+, A+, THM, BTLO etc.), but am putting more attention to GRC related study; ISM, NIST CSF, ISO27001 etc.